 A leading cause of blindness

 Diabetic retinopathy is the most common diabetic eye disease and a leading cause of blindness in American adults.
 It is caused by changes in the blood vessels of the retina – the light-sensitive tissue at the back of the eye necessary for good vision.
-In some people with diabetic retinopathy, retinal blood vessels may leak fluid and cause swelling of the retina in the macular region affecting central vision.
+In some people with diabetic retinopathy, retinal blood vessels may leak fluid and cause swelling of the retina in the macular region, which adversely affects central vision.
 In other people, abnormal new blood vessels grow on the surface of the retina and can cause severe bleeding into the eye.
 If you have diabetic retinopathy, at first you may not notice changes to your vision.
 But over time, diabetic retinopathy can get worse and cause vision loss.
 Diabetic retinopathy usually affects both eyes.

 The Stages of Diabetic Retinopathy